 On December 24, 1814, British and U.S. American representatives signed The Treaty of Ghent, ending the War of 1812 (Avalon Project).
 No Native peoples were present when the treaty was negotiated.
 While Article 9 of the treaty specifically called for the U.S. to end all hostilities with Tribal nations and to restore all “possessions, rights, and privileges” prior to the war, Britain's military withdrawal from the American frontier effectively opened the door for conquest.

 On March 3, 1819, the U.S. Congress enacted the Civilization Fund Act to promote “education” for Native Americans and to stimulate the “civilization process.”
 This legislation ushered in an era of boarding schools, institutions created to destroy and vilify Native language, culture, and practices.
-The federal government and Catholic church officials coerced Native families into sending their children to live and attend classes at boarding schools without visitation.
+The federal government and officials from Catholic and other Christian churches coerced Native families into sending their children to live and attend classes at boarding schools without visitation (The National Native Boarding School Healing Coalition).
 Students were stripped of all things associated with Native life, including having their hair cut, their clothes exchanged, and their language banned.
 Thousands suffered physical and sexual abuse, loss of dignity, and death.
 Those who did return home suffered lasting damage and trauma, which can be traced throughout generations by way of depression, alcoholism, and lasting negative self-worth.
 The boarding schools forced on Native Americans did not end until 1978 when the Indian Child Welfare Act was passed.
-The remains of thousands of children have never been found or returned (Native American Rights Fund, New York Times 1, U.S. National Library of Medicine).
+The remains of thousands of children have never been found or returned (Federal Indian Boarding School Initiative Investigative Report, New York Times 1, U.S. National Library of Medicine).
 Orange Shirt Day is held each year on September 30 to open the door to conversation all over the world about the boarding schools (Orange Shirt Day).

 Andrew Jackson had long been an advocate of what he called “Indian removal.”
 On May 28, 1830, he signed the Indian Removal Act, which forced tens of thousands of Indigenous peoples to relocate west of the Mississippi River (History 1).
 Native populations, who had long inhabited the land around Chicago, used its vast network of trails and the portage connecting the Mississippi River and the Great Lakes for trade and travel.
 Not only did this demonstrate the value of the area to colonizers, but Native people also taught them the transportation routes and provided them with equipment.
 Native American geographic knowledge of the region helped lead to the planning of the Illinois and Michigan Canal in 1830, which ultimately helped Chicago to become the first major railroad hub.
 In addition, some of the first roads in Chicago were Indigenous footpaths (Canal Corridor Association, The Guardian).